anthonycorletti/python_template/CONTRIBUTING.md

 pip install -e '.[dev]'
 ```

 Now, you can run `inv -l` to list available tasks.
+Run `inv all` to make sure you're ready to start developing.